sergiocollado/potpourri/Notes_on_linux.md

  - ionice - get/set program io scheduling class and priority https://linux.die.net/man/1/ionice
  - heartbeat - Heartbeat subsystem for High-Availability Linux https://linux.die.net/man/8/heartbeat
  - uptime - Tell how long the system has been running.
  - gcov -  is a test coverage program.
-Use it in concert with GCC to analyze your programs to help create more efficient, faster running code and to discover untested parts of your program. https://linux.die.net/man/1/gcov
+Use it in concert with GCC to analyze your programs to help create more efficient, faster running code and to discover untested parts of your program. https://linux.die.net/man/1/gcov   https://linux.die.net/man/1/arm-linux-gnu-gcov
  - gprof - display call graph profile data.
 "Gprof" calculates the amount of time spent in each routine. https://linux.die.net/man/1/gprof   and   https://www.maketecheasier.com/profile-c-program-linux-using-gprof/
+ - strace - trace system calls and signals - strace is a useful diagnostic, instructional, and debugging tool.- https://linux.die.net/man/1/strace
+ - ltrace - A library call tracer - It intercepts and records the dynamic library calls which are called by the executed process and the signals which are received by that process.
+It can also intercept and print the system calls executed by the program. - https://linux.die.net/man/1/ltrace
+ - ptrace - process trace - #include <sys/ptrace.h> - The ptrace() system call provides a means by which one process (the "tracer") may observe and control the execution of another process (the "tracee"), and examine and change the tracee's memory and registers.
+It is primarily used to implement breakpoint debugging and system call tracing. - https://linux.die.net/man/2/ptrace
+ - nm - list symbols from object files  - https://linux.die.net/man/1/nm
+ - dstat - versatile tool for generating system resource statistics - https://linux.die.net/man/1/dstat
+ - gstack - print a stack trace of a running process -- https://linux.die.net/man/1/pstack
+ - poll, ppoll - wait for some event on a file descriptor - #include <poll.h>
+ - select _ select() and pselect() allow a program to monitor multiple file descriptors, waiting until one or more of the file descriptors become "ready" for some class of I/O operation (e.g., input possible).
+A file descriptor is considered ready if it is possible to perform the corresponding I/O operation (e.g., read(2)) without blocking.
+ - valgrind - a suite of tools for debugging and profiling programs - http://www.valgrind.org/docs/manual/index.html.

  http://www.admin-magazine.com/Articles/Law-of-Averages-Load-Averaging <br>
  https://people.seas.harvard.edu/~apw/stress/   <br>